berenm/opengl-specification/src/egl/EGL 1.4 Specification.pdf.rst

   EGLBoolean eglMakeCurrent(EGLDisplay dpy, EGLSurface draw, EGLSurface read, EGLContext ctx);

-eglMakeCurrent binds ctx to the current rendering thread and to the draw and read surfaces.
+**eglMakeCurrent** binds ctx to the current rendering thread and to the draw and read surfaces.

 For an OpenGL or OpenGL ES context, draw is used for all operations except for any pixel data read back or copied, which is taken from the frame buffer values of read.
-Note that the same EGLSurface may be specified for both draw and read.
+Note that the same ``EGLSurface`` may be specified for both draw and read.

-For an OpenVG context, the same EGLSurface must be specified for both draw and read.
+For an OpenVG context, the same ``EGLSurface`` must be specified for both draw and read.

 If the calling thread already has a current context of the same client API type as ctx, then that context is flushed and marked as no longer current. ctx is then made the current context for the calling thread.
-For purposes of eglMakeCurrent, the client API type of all OpenGL ES and OpenGL contexts is considered the same.
+For purposes of **eglMakeCurrent**, the client API type of all OpenGL ES and OpenGL contexts is considered the same.
 In other words, if any OpenGL ES context is currently bound and ctx is an OpenGL context, or if any OpenGL context is currently bound and ctx is an OpenGL ES